btannady/Big-Data-College-Catalog-Search/README.md

   5. The program will then loop again (to step 1.) and ask the user for a course they'd like to know about.
 The program will keep looping and won't end until the user inputs the character 'X' or 'x' back into the program.

+ 6. Try it yourself!
+     Download the project folder and open the file labeled 'DvcScheduleSearch.cpp'!